skx/templer/README.md

     * Using `file_glob`.
 * A variable may contain the output of running a command.
     * Using `run_command`.
+* A variable may be based on the timestamp of the input page.
+    * Using `timestamp`.

 In addition to declaring variables in a page-header you may also declare __global__ variables in your `templer.cfg` file.
 This is demonstrated in